New Zealand tax facts

 105% of RIT

 Provisional tax can also be calculated using the estimation option, the GST ratio method (subject to certain criteria being met) or the accounting income method (subject to certain criteria being met).
-The year used in calculating the uplift is the year of the most recently filed income tax return.
+The year used in calculating the uplift is the year of the most recent filed income tax return.

 Controlled Foreign Company (CFC) & Foreign Investment Fund (FIF)